Ericsson/codechecker/docs/user_guide.md

 server arguments:
   Specifies a 'CodeChecker server' instance which will be used to store the results.
-This server must be running and listening, and the given product must exist prior to the 'store' command being ran.
+This server must be running and listening, and the given product must exist prior to the 'store' command being run.

   --url PRODUCT_URL     The URL of the product to store the results for, in
                         the format of '[http[s]://]host:port/Endpoint'.